 If you’re vegetarian or vegan traveler, you probably know that it’s not always easy to eat your way around the world.
 You’d like to taste the colorful world of spices and flavors, but you have to be smart in navigating your way to find the right dishes for your diet.
 The world can be riddled with meat, lard, fish sauce and cheese… and on foot, wheeling through language barriers, your tastebud world can feel like a small place; certainly not like the food lovers world of travel.
-I feel you (Read my post 15 Tips for Vegetarian travelers).
+I feel you (Read Tips for Vegetarian Travelers).
 But fear not, while my last Must Try Foods post included some veggie dishes, this post is for the hell-yeah vegetarian foodie.

 Here’s 14 vegetarian must try recommendations from travel bloggers, foodies and expats.
 It’ll bring color back into your palate and hope back into your stomach!

 14 Must Try Vegetarian Dishes around the World